Antibacterial Effect of Different Vitamin C Formulations on Multi-drug Resistant Salmonella Serovars Recovered from Broiler Chickens

 Abstract

-There is a great exertion to look for the alternative therapeutic methods that assist in controlling the antibacterial resistance of Salmonellae.
-The aim of this study was to evaluate the antibacterial effect of vitamin C (ascorbic acid) different formulations at different concentrations.
+There is a great exertion to look for alternative therapeutic methods that assist in controlling the antibacterial resistance of Salmonellae.
+This study aimed to evaluate the antibacterial effect of vitamin C (ascorbic acid) in different formulations at different concentrations.
 Serotyping of the isolates revealed that 10 belonged to S. Enteritidis 1,9,12:g,m, 7 S. Virchow 6,7,14:r:1,2, and 3 S. Montevideo 6,7,14:g,m[p],s :[1,2,7].
-The isolates were highly resistant (100%) to amoxicillin-clavulanic acid, streptomycin, erythromycin, clindamycin, and doxycycline, and 90% of the isolates were susceptible to amikacin.
-PCR revealed that 10 S. Enteriditis isolates harbored 3 virulence-associated genes invA, sefA, and fimH, while 7 isolates harbored stn gene.
-Also, 10 S. Enteriditis isolates harbored sul1 and blaTEM genes.
-Biofilm formation was 100%, 50%, and 42.8% in S. Montevideo, S. Enteritidis, and S. Virchow respectively.
-Vit C (formulation 1) completely inhibited the growth of all isolates at concentrations 0.3%, 0.5% and 1%.
-Formulation 2 inhibited the growth of the tested isolates at concentration 0.3%.
-While, concentration 0.1% inhibited only the growth of S. Virchow.
-Formulation 3 inhibited the growth of S. Enteritidis and S. Virchow at concentrations 0.3 and 0.5%.
-Formulation 4 inhibited the growth S. Enteritidis, S. Virchow and S. Montevideo at concentration 1%.
-Formulation 5 inhibited the growth of S. Enteritidis and S. Virchow at concentrations 0.1%, 0.5% and 1%.
-Formulations 4 and 1 inhibited effectively the biofilm-forming ability of S. Enteritidis (80% and 100%) and S. Virchow (60% and 66.6%).
+The isolates were highly resistant (100%) to amoxicillinclavulanic acid, streptomycin, erythromycin, clindamycin, and doxycycline, and 90% of the isolates were susceptible to amikacin.
+PCR revealed that 10 S. Enteritidis isolates harbored 3 virulence-associated genes invA, sefA, and fimH, while 7 isolates harbored stn gene.
+Also, 10 S. Enteritidis isolates harbored sul1 and blaTEM genes.
+Biofilm formation was 100%, 50%, and

 Keywords